rwxrob/notes/Fitness/Cheaha Challenge is a bad joke.md

 *Written day before would be event on May 17, 2025*

 Welp.
 Today I'm supposed to be driving to Jackson, Alabama for the Cheaha Challenge but I'm not.
-After talking through yet another last minute change and email from the race director my wife has (wisely) helped confirm that my doubts about this event are very valid.
+After talking through yet another last minute change and email from the race director.
+My wife has (wisely) helped confirm that my doubts about this event are very valid.
 She agrees with my decision to just cut my losses ($130) and go for a century ride around here instead.
+I just cannot support this level of incompetence.

 I'm pretty pissed off that I ever signed up for Cheaha in the first place and very strongly recommend against anyone ever doing it.
 I don't see how this event ever qualified as a "partner" for GFNats.
 It's nothing more than a last-minute organized, underfunded, understaffed local fondo except now they have *tons* of people to deal with since it is a UCI qualifier (which it should NEVER have earned, imo).